cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

-If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to disable Auto Cancellation, so **all failing tests can be surfaced for each test run**.
+If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to increase the failures threshold or even disable Auto Cancellation altogether, so multiple failing tests can be surfaced for each test run.

 </Alert>